-These general purpose financial statements have been prepared in accordance with the Corporations Act 2001 and Australian Accounting Standards and Interpretations of the Australian Accounting Standards Board.
+These general purpose financial statements have been prepared in accordance with the requirements of the Australian Charities and Not-for-profits Commission (ACNC) Act 2012, Australian Accounting Standards and Interpretations and other authoritative pronouncements of the Australian Accounting Standards Board.
 The company is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.
 Material accounting policies adopted in the preparation of these financial statements are presented below and have been consistently applied unless otherwise stated.